Health Benefits of Buttermilk for Gut Health

 Strengthens the Immune System

 A healthy stomach is fundamental to a strong immune system, and buttermilk is essential for sustaining this equilibrium.
-Buttermilk probiotics increase gastrointestinal health and bolster the body's innate defensive systems by promoting antibody synthesis.
+Buttermilk probiotics enhance gastrointestinal health and support the body's innate immune system by stimulating antibody production.

 Hydration and Cooling Properties